roncalloj/back_with_node_and_db/README.md

-# personal project to enhace skills in backend with node, andwith a DB (mySQL)
+# Personal project to enhance skills in backend with node, and with a DB (mySQL)